Environmental Leadership in Natural Resources

 > The First Nations Major Projects Coalition is a group of First Nations who are strongly upholding their right to ownership and meaningful participation within major projects occurring on their land

-> First Nations LNG Alliance is an advocacy group on behalf of First Nations, namely speaking out for their support of responsible natural resource development regarding LNG in British Columbia
+> First Nations LNG Alliance is an advocacy group on behalf of First Nations, speaking out for their support of responsible natural resource development regarding LNG in British Columbia

 For more information about Indigenous involvement in natural resource development, visit our Indigenous page, or check out Indigenous Resource Network, a network of Indigenous voices that are supportive of Indigenous participation in resource development.